jlwakeley/ClassiTag/README.md

    cd classitag
    ```

-2. *OPTIONAL BUT RECOMMENDED* Create a virtual environment (Make sure that you set the local version of pyenv to Python 3.11 or higher.):
+2. Create a virtual environment (Make sure that you set the local version of pyenv to Python 3.11 or higher.):

    ```bash
    python -m venv .venv